gevulotnetwork/gevulot/crates/cli/README.md

  * **exec** : Send a run Tx to be executed by the node.
  * **calculate-hash**: Calculate the Hash of the specified file.

- For detailled information use : gelulot-cli --help
+ For detailed information use : gevulot-cli --help

 ### Common parameters